What is an Elterninitiative? Pros and Cons08 March 2020 | Kita-Suche | By Lisa H

 There are over 600 so called “Eltern-Initiativ-Kindertagesstätte” in our database - but what does that actually mean and what are the pros and cons of attending an Elterninitiative?

 Personally, I didn't really know what it would mean for us as parents and was a bit shocked to hear about the requirements when we interviewed for one...
 It just wasn't for us and I stopped applying for them afterwards.
 BUT that does not mean that it wouldn't work for you – read on to find out more from Elodie Roux Heineck, the founder of the bilingual French-German Elterninitiative, Kitanelle Coccinelle in Berlin Prenzlauer Berg to tell us more.

 Born in France, Elodie has been living in Berlin since 2007 with her German husband and their two kids.
 Elodie manages Baby in Berlin, a maternity concierge and post-partum doula service, helping expat families find their way through the German system during and after pregnancy.
-She also offers regular workshops on baby paperwork and how to find a Kita in Berlin.
+She has some great online courses on baby paperwork and how to find a Kita in Berlin.

 What is an “Elterninitiative”?

 An Eltern-Initiativ-Kita is a Kita that is managed by the parents of the children going to that Kita.
 The parents (and in some cases the teachers) are members of an association (Verein), which is responsible for running the Kita.
 Kinderladen or EKT also refer to the same concept.